The PLSAR is a multidimensional assessment tool for individuals who are currently using substances, are in recovery, or have sustained sobriety.

 The purpose of the PLSAR is to assess the personal and interpersonal strengths and weaknesses of individuals with a history of substance abuse.

 Drawing from decades of substance abuse and recovery research, the PLSAR measures various risk factors most likely to challenge sobriety.Contact Us

 The PLSAR is a self-report measure and can be completed in under 20 minutes.

 The PLSAR is entirely digital and self-scoring.

-No interpretation is necessary as a comprehensive report is provided for every administration identifying primary strengths, weaknesses, and diagnostic concerns.
+No interpretation is necessary as a comprehensive report is provided for every administration identifying primary strengths and weaknesses.